 Confusing Leakages For Spills

 In water coolers, leaks aren’t an everyday happening.
 And when they happen, most people confuse them for spills or drip tray overflow.
-It’s understandable to mistake water leaks for spills in water dispensers.
-Small spills in water dispensers can be solved by emptying the drip tray and closing the back valve properly.
+It’s understandable to mistake water leaks for spills.
+Small spills in water coolers can be solved by emptying the drip tray and closing the back valve properly.

 For those who don’t know, the drip tray is an advanced feature in modern water coolers located on the bottom area of the water cooler’s tap.
 Conversely, the back valve is a water regulator placed on the back area of the water cooler.

 Serious water spills mostly result from a faulty plumbing system or cracked water bottles.
-Get a professional plumber to check the water pipes directing water to the water dispenser and make any necessary repairs.
+Get a professional plumber to check the water pipes directing water to the unit and make any necessary repairs.
 As for the cracked bottles, you have to replace them with similar unbroken water bottles.

 Incorrectly Plugging Water Coolers